 This project covers the construction of a microcontroller monitored plant growing box.
 The microcontroller monitors the temperature, humidity, soil moisture, and light inside the plant box.

 This page describes how to build a plant watering system.

-This page describes how to set up a portable data recorder using a SODAQ board.
+This page describes how to set up a portable data recorder using a SODAQ board and a Grove GPS device.
 The goal is to record data from sensors and then transfer the data to the web for analysis.